 If Hamlet had been a gardener, his question would have been “to stake or not to stake?”
 As with so many gardening questions, there’s no one right answer.
 Your decision will vary according to the variety you grow, summer wind and rainfall, available time, material and other considerations.
 If you expand the question to include the issue of trellises, cages, poles or tomato tables, it gets even more interesting.
-Vampire elimination aside, stakes are useful for many purposes in the garden.
+Stakes are useful for many purposes in the garden.
+Not to mention being handy for vampire elimination.

 For some things, staking is optional.
 You don’t have to stake tomatoes.
 They will happily sprawl over the garden, sending up vertical shoots that will blossom and bear fruit.
 Disadvantages: they take up more space that way and it’s more difficult to weed unstaked tomatoes.
 They may also tend to pull up at the roots in the process of flopping.
-It’s less work, however.
-Staked tomatoes are easier to weed, the fruit may be less likely to get eaten by ground-dwelling insects and it’s also easier to succession plant in between them.
-For indeterminate tomatoes, plan on stakes that are at least six feet above the ground, as indeterminate can be loosely translated as “will just keep growing…” You don’t have to stake peppers and eggplants, either, but I find they do better, because they are likely to fall over once they start to fruit if we have a lot of wind and rain or if a dragging hose whacks them at the base.
+It’s definitely less work, however.
+Staked tomatoes are easier to weed and the fruit is less likely to get eaten by ground-dwelling insects.
+It’s also easier to succession plant between staked tomatoes.
+For indeterminate tomatoes, plan on stakes that are at least six feet above the ground.
+Indeterminate can be loosely translated as “will just keep growing…” You don’t have to stake peppers and eggplants, either, but I find they do better.
+They are likely to fall over once they start to fruit if we have a lot of wind and rain or if a dragging hose whacks them at the base.

 Do you have plans or instructions for building the above ground bean house?